UniTerry/UniTerry/README.md

-I'm an amateur game developer and I use Unity to make my dumb little games.
+I'm a beginner developer with a passion for video games and little experience in making them.
+I use the Unity Engine to make my games and I will publish here ocassional devlogs showing the progress on my most recent project.
-I also have a youtube channel where I make videos about said games so maybe give that a watch.

 https://www.youtube.com/channel/UCI7t9olc96VgpbmgULkvePA